rathdebi/construct_data_pipeline/README.md

-        2.2- in case file not there, copy from archive 2.2.1- verify archive path, if not create it 2.3- if merged data present then read as is 2.3.1- merge data read need to be fixed [TODO] 4- load data file from base path
+        2.2- in case file not there, copy from archive 2.2.1- verify archive path, if not create it 2.3- if merged data present then read as is 2.3.1- merge data read need to be fixed[DONE] 2.3.2- merge data read issue fixed, working in sequence 4- load data file from base path
-    5- runnable data pipeline with data load(TEST success)
+        4.1- using load data module access data as per process 4.2- print data in buffer/ restore back to be used 5- runnable data pipeline with data load(TEST success) 5.1- pipeline line working now, all tests passed